iainctduncan/learn-scheme-for-max/part_1.rst

   (null? (cdr (cdr (cdr l))))
   s4m> #t

+  ; but is also still a list!
+  (list? (cdr (cdr (cdr l))))
+  s4m> #t

-So remember, a proper list is a set of value/pointer entries, where the last one points to the null list.
-The value-pointer pairs have a special name, they are called **cons cells**.
+So it's important to remember that a proper list is a set of value/pointer entries, where the last one points to the null list.
+The value-pointer pairs have a special name: **cons cells**.

 In addition to making lists with the list function, we can use the **cons** function.
 The list function does the magic for us, while **cons** involves us in the underlying linked-list.
-We use cons to add a new cons cell to the *head* of a list.
+We use cons to add a new cons cell by passing in an item, and a list that our new cell should link to.

 .. code:: scm